RuiLiGitLove/LUMEN/README.md

 Follow step 6 in the jupyter notebook to compute the final LSA metrics.

 ## Credits
-If you like this repository, please click on Star!
+If you like this repository, please click on Star ⭐.
 If our work helped your research, please kindly cite our paper:

 >Li, R., Chatterjee, S., Jiaerken, Y., Radhakrishna, C., Benjamin, P., Nannoni, S., Tozer, D.J., Markus, H.S. and Rodgers, C.T., 2024.
 A Deep Learning Pipeline for Analysis of the 3D Morphology of the Cerebral Small Perforating Arteries from Time-of-Flight 7 Tesla MRI. medRxiv, pp.2024-10.